-Join Joseph LeBlanc for an in-depth discussion in this video Granting access, part of Up and Running with Cloud Storage APIs.
+Join Joseph LeBlanc for an in-depth discussion in this video Granting access, part of Learning Cloud Storage APIs.

 Amazon S3 stores and secures files in buckets.…To gain acces to Amazon S3, a user must be created and given permission to use the bucket.…I'm currently on the Amazon Web Services S3 console.…No buckets have been created yet.
 So, let's create one now.…FIrst, enter a bucket name.
 The bucket name must be unique across all…of Amazon S3.
 Next, select a region.…The region should be the closest region to where you're application will be hosted.…

 Now, click Create.
 This bucket has now been created and ready…to go.
 We can use the credentials from our…existing Amazon log in to access this bucket.…But a better practice is to create a user that can specifically access Amazon s3.…To do this, click on your name in the upper right hand corner and then choose…Security Credentials.
 You may get a message stating that you're…accessing this page with root account credentials.…This is fine, just click Continue.
 Next, click Users on the left hand side.…

 There are no users yet, so let's create one.…You can create up to five users at a time.
 We're just going to create one.…

 - Why use cloud storage?

 - Displaying bucket contents

 Skill Level Beginner